 I like it just the way it is.

-Just keep saying you're gonna raise taxes.
+Just keep saying you're going to raise taxes.

-Keep saying, like Keith, what about Keith Delison with his shirt saying, I believe in no borders?
+Keep saying, like Keith, what about Keith Delison with his shirt saying, I believe in no borders.

 I think run around with that shirt on.